PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - Suppose Individuals have their own Household.
 Now, when user sets household to that Individual's Joint, system will remove Individual's household and auto set the Joint household.

 #### UX Rule
-- User can add household from the `Contact` tab and `Clarius Team/Service Scope` tab.
+- User can assign household from the `Contact` tab and `Clarius Team/Service Scope` tab.
 - Shows pencil icon to the right side of the `Entity Details` header.
 On click, opens the Edit dialog where user can set household.
 - Shows pencil icon disable when entity is marked as deceased/Terminated.
 On hover, shows tooltip message.
 - For `Individual`, Shows pencil icon disabled when it has their Joint's household.
 On hover, shows tooltip message.